mdsrahman019/CIS-4130-Project/AWSPipeline.md

 import pandas as pd
 import matplotlib.pyplot as plt

 # Set up the path to a group of files.
-Should match 'Home', 'Home Improvement' and 'Home Entertainment' bucket = 's3a://amazon-reviews-pds/tsv/'
+Should match 'Digital' bucket = 's3a://amazon-reviews-pds/tsv/'
 filename = 'amazon_reviews_us_Digital*_v1_00.tsv.gz'
 file_path = bucket + filename